Jsrodrigue/House-Prices---Advanced-Regression-Techniques/README.md

 ---

 ## Feature Engineering
+- **Combinations of variables**: created new features by combining existing ones (ratios and products) to capture nonlinear relationships.
 - **Feature selection with Lasso**: used L1 regularization to identify the most relevant predictors.
-- **Combinations of variables**: created new features by combining existing ones (ratios, products, sums) to capture nonlinear relationships.
 - **Scaling and encoding**:
   - Standardization for numerical variables.
   - One-hot encoding for categorical variables.